netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-video-script.md

 OK so as you know TLE Consulting has a number of other sites around the world so make use of the bulk upload feature again to save some time.
 This time go to Sites and click the upload link and here is the form to submit CSV data again.
 For these sites add the name, slug, status, region, group and tenant:

-name,slug,status,region,group,tenant
-ZAJNB01,zajnb01,active,Johannesburg,Branch,Consulting
-NZAKL01,nzakl01,active,Auckland,Branch,Sales
-MYKUL01,mykul01,active,Kuala Lumpur,Branch,Marketing
-AUSYD01,ausyd1,active,Sydney,Branch,Consulting
-AUMEL01,aumel1,active,Melbourne,Branch,Consulting
-CAMON01,camon1,active,Montreal,Branch,Consulting
-USDEN01,usden1,active,Denver,Branch,Consulting
-USLAX01,uslax01,active,Los Angeles,Branch,Sales
-UKLON01,uklon01,active,London,Corporate,Finance
-USCHG01,uschg01,active,Chicago,Corporate,IT
+**netbox_sites.csv**

 So just paste them in click submit and that's the import completed, so now click on 'View All' and here is the full list of sites including the planned new site in Brisbane.

 ### Locations

-So now the sites are set up, we will go ahead and add the locations - to re-cap, a location can be any logical subdivision within a building, such as a floor or a room.
+So now the sites are set up, the next step is to add the locations - to re-cap, a location can be any logical subdivision within a building, such as a floor or a room.
 All TLE Consulting Branch sites have a single location for IT equipment (the Comms Room) and the Corporate sites the comms room plus an additional location within them (the on premises data center).

 So once again Susan can manually add the the location in the new Brisbane site, and use the bulk upload for the other sites from CSV data.
 So from locations click 'add' and then select the region as Brisbane, the site group is Branch, the site is AUBRI01, the name is Comms Room, we'll pop in a description of 'Main IT Suite'. then lastly the tenant group is TLE Departments and the tenant at this location is the Consulting department.
 OK, so go ahead and click create on that, and there is the new location all set up.

 OK, so now click Locations and then the upload button for the bulk import of the rest of the locations. we'll set the headers to site,name,slug,tenant, and description, and paste in the rest of data and click submit.

-site,name,slug,tenant,description
-NZAKL01,Comms Room,comms-room,Sales,Main IT Suite
-MYKUL01,Comms Room,comms-room,Marketing,Main IT Suite
-AUSYD01,Comms Room,comms-room,Consulting,Main IT Suite
-AUMEL01,Comms Room,comms-room,Consulting,Main IT Suite
-CAMON01,Comms Room,comms-room,Consulting,Main IT Suite
-USDEN01,Comms Room,comms-room,Consulting,Main IT Suite
-USLAX01,Comms Room,comms-room,Sales,Main IT Suite
-UKLON01,Comms Room,comms-room,Finance,3rd Floor IT Suite
-UKLON01,Data Center,data-center,IT,On Premises Data Center
-USCHG01,Comms Room,comms-room,IT,10th Floor IT Suite
-USCHG01,Data Center,data-center,IT,On Premises Data Center
+**netbox_locatons.csv**

 And that's now imported 11 locations successfully, so click on 'View all' to get the nice table view again of all the locations.